Marseille President Longoria Says no Corruption In Ligue 1 After Outburst - UrduPoint

 It was not just Longoria, with Fabrizio Ravanelli, the Italian former Marseille striker now working in an advisory role for the club, labelling the decisions "scandalous".

-French Football Federation chief Philippe Diallo hit back at the comments made by Longoria and Ravanelli, saying "to question the integrity of our officials is defamatory, unacceptable and reprehensible."
+French Football Federation president Philippe Diallo hit back at the comments made by Longoria and Ravanelli, saying "to question the integrity of our officials is defamatory, unacceptable and reprehensible."

-Broadcaster DAZN reported on Sunday that Stinat had been the victim of "an intrusion into his home" and that his cars had been vandalised.
+Broadcaster DAZN reported on Sunday Stinat had been the victim of "an intrusion into his home" and his cars had been vandalised.

 Marseille were already unhappy at Stinat's appointment as the referee had been the fourth official in their French Cup defeat by Lille last month, after which their sporting director Medhi Benatia was handed a three-month suspension for incidents on the touchline.